skarard/Elo-voting-system/README.md

 Use you Web Browser to set up the database<br>
 http://127.0.0.1/phpmyadmin/

-Create a database called poll and use the files in /database to import the databse structure to poll
+Create a database called poll and use the file in /database to import the database structure to poll

 Edit ```/includes/db.php```<br>
 ```$servername = "localhost"; // this will ususally be 'localhost', but can sometimes differ```<br>